 With this step done, we can SSH using our local machine emulator (such as Putty) to the public IP of the VM to configure it.
 This is highly recommended as it is highly responsive, and mimics our manipulation in a real environment.
 The downside is in the case the associated interface of the VM fails, then the SSH session will fail correspondingly, and the only access is back via the Console.

-Once all the above steps are done, we have configure a simple network of router and VM, connected to the public internet via the gateway, and mimicking and corporate connection.
+Once all the above steps are done, we have configured a simple network of router and VM, connected to the public internet via the gateway, and mimicked the corporate connection.
 The Topology can be viewed by clicking on Network, followed by Network Topology, as seen in the image below.